-NOTICE OF 2016 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS

-Notice is hereby given that the 2016 Annual Meeting of Stockholders of Sage Therapeutics, Inc. will be held on Wednesday, June 22, 2016, at 9:00 a.m.
+Notice is hereby given that the 2017 Annual Meeting of Stockholders of Sage Therapeutics, Inc. will be held on Wednesday, June 7, 2017, at 9:00 a.m.
 Eastern Time, at our headquarters located at 215 First Street, Cambridge, Massachusetts 02142.
 The purpose of the meeting is the following:

-- 1. to elect two directors, Kevin P. Starr and James Frates, to serve as Class II directors until the 2019 annual meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal; - 2. to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016: - 3. to hold an advisory vote to determine the frequency of future stockholder advisory votes on the compensation paid to our named executive officers; and - 4. to transact such other business as may properly come before the meeting or at any and all adjournments or postponements thereof.
+- 1. to elect two directors, Michael Cola and Jeffrey M. Jonas, to serve as Class III directors until the 2020 annual meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier death, resignation, or removal; - 2. to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - 3. to hold a nonbinding advisory vote to approve the compensation paid to our named executive officers; and - 4. to transact such other business as may properly come before the meeting or at any and all adjournments or postponements thereof.

-The proposal for the election of directors relates solely to the election of Class II directors nominated by the Board of Directors.
+The proposal for the election of directors relates solely to the election of Class III directors nominated by the Board of Directors.

-Only Sage Therapeutics, Inc. stockholders of record at the close of business on April 25, 2016, will be entitled to vote at the meeting and any adjournment or postponement thereof.
+Only Sage Therapeutics, Inc. stockholders of record at the close of business on April 10, 2017, will be entitled to vote at the meeting and any adjournment or postponement thereof.

 We are pleased to take advantage of Securities and Exchange Commission rules that allow companies to furnish their proxy materials over the Internet.
-We are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials, or Notice, instead of a paper copy of our proxy materials and our 2015 Annual Report on Form 10-K. The Notice contains instructions on how to access those documents and to cast your vote via the Internet.
-The Notice also contains instructions on how to request a paper copy of our proxy materials and our 2015 Annual Report on Form 10-K. All stockholders who do not receive a Notice will receive a paper copy of the proxy materials and the Annual Report by mail.
+We are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials, or Notice, instead of a paper copy of our proxy materials and our 2016 Annual Report to Stockholders, or 2016 Annual Report.
+The Notice contains instructions on how to access those documents and to cast your vote via the Internet.
+The Notice also contains instructions on how to request a paper copy of our proxy materials and our 2016 Annual Report.
+All stockholders who do not receive a Notice will receive a paper copy of the proxy materials and the 2016 Annual Report by mail.
 This process allows us to provide our stockholders with the information they need on a more timely basis, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.